Everest Base Camp Trek

 Day 02: Kathmandu: Sightseeing and Trek Preparation

 Today after breakfast we start a guided tour to several of the most historical and spiritual attractions in Kathmandu.
 Some of these landmarks are considered World Heritage Sites; including the historic Durbar Square, the sacred Hindu temple of Pashupati Nath, the famous ‘Monkey Temple’ (Swayambhunath) and Buddhists shrine (BouddhaNath) which is one of the large Stupas in the world.
 At the noon, there will be a pre-trip discussion where we can meet our trek leader and other team members.
-Everest Pioneer Trek Nepal briefs us regarding our trek as well as provides us opportunity to ask any questions we may have regarding our upcoming adventure.
+Everest Pioneer Trek Nepal briefs us regarding our trek as well as provides us with the opportunity to ask any questions we may have regarding our upcoming adventure.
 Overnight at Kathmandu.

 Day 03: Kathmandu – Lukla – Phakding (2,652m/8,700ft): 3- 4 hours trek (Trekking times only)